nus-cs2103-AY2324S2/tp/docs/UserGuide.md

 ### Valid tags:

-A list of valid tags for a contact.
+A list of valid parameters for a contact.

 * `n/NAME`
 * `p/PHONE`